-Lanterns also pose a fire hazard to crops in summer months and in 2013 £6m of damage was caused at a recycling plant in Smethwick, Birmingham after a lantern landed and sparked a blaze.
+Lanterns also pose a fire hazard to crops in summer months.
+In 2013 £6m of damage was caused at a recycling plant in Smethwick, Birmingham after a lantern landed and sparked a blaze.

-It’s illegal to launch a sky lantern in most parts of Germany, Malta, Vietnam and most recently Spain, and in Austria it’s illegal to produce, sell, import, or to distribute them.
+It’s illegal to launch a sky lantern in most parts of Germany, Malta, Vietnam and Spain.
+In Austria it’s illegal to produce, sell, import, or to distribute them.

 A permanent ban on sky lanterns that “rely on an open flame to heat the air inside the lantern” was introduced in Australia on 1 February 2011.

 Have a look at the Visit Fylde Coast website homepage for more of the latest updates.